MicrosoftDocs/powerbi-docs/powerbi-docs/developer/migrate-from-powerbi-embedded.md

 ## Create and upload new reports

-In addition to the content you migrated from the Power BI Workspace Collection, you can create your reports and datasets using Power BI Desktop and then publish those reports to an workspace.
-The end user publishing the reports need to have a Power BI Pro license in order to publish to an workspace.
+In addition to the content you migrated from the Power BI Workspace Collection, you can create your reports and datasets using Power BI Desktop and then publish those reports to a workspace.
+The end user publishing the reports need to have a Power BI Pro license in order to publish to a workspace.

 ## Rebuild your application